TradeMe/angular-master-class-exercises/ngrx/step-5-async-with-effects.md

 ## Exercise: Using Effects for Asynchronous Actions

-In **ngrx**-land, we can use the **@Effect** decorators to solve the problems of asynchronous activity.
+In **NgRx**-land, we can use the **@Effect** decorators to solve the problems of asynchronous activity.
 Effects allow developers to centralize all asynchronous work.
 When each async activity completes then synchronous actions are dispatched.

 *  Effects should be considered **side effect** or **background processes** within an application.